-- 2.1 The executive committee shall obtain the consent of council prior to advertising the post of the municipal manager and any other manager reporting directly to him/her. - 2.2 The intention of executive committee to advertise the position of the municipal manager or any manager directly reporting to him shall be communicated with the candidate occupying the position (if any) one month prior to the placement of such advertisement. - 2.3 Excluding the position of the municipal manager; Directors and managers reporting to Directors other positions shall be first advertised internally.
-If no suitable candidate is identified internally, then the post will be advertised externally. - 2.4 External advertisements shall be placed in one (1) national and any other provincial or district and local newspaper. - 2.5 In the event of scarce skills and crucial positions, posts shall be advertised internally and externally simultaneously.
-Preference will be given to suitable internal candidates. - 2.6 The municipal manager through the heads of departments must ensure that all advertisements for employment of general workers' positions are advertised in IsiZulu, English and Afrikaans. - 2.7 Local advertisement of positions shall be placed on the official notice boards and/or local newspapers for a period not less than fourteen (14) days. - 2.8 The municipal website may also be used to place all advertisements for positions if it is active during the time of such advertisements. - 2.9 The advertisement of the positions shall clearly reflect, inter alia, the following:- - 2.9.1 The geographic location of the municipality; - 2.9.2 Specific location of the relevant workplace; - 2.9.3 The employment equity preferred group; - 2.9.4 The department or directorate under which the position in question belongs; - 2.9.5 The essential requirements of the post as stipulated in the job descriptions; - 2.9.6 The preferred requirements of the post for selection advantages; - 2.9.7 The remuneration and fringe benefits, unless if the reflection thereof will disadvantage the municipality in any manner; - 2.9.8 A brief description of duties as reflected in the relevant job description; - 2.9.9 The manner of lodging an application and required attachments thereto;
+- 2.1 The Executive Committee shall obtain the consent of council prior to advertising the post of the Municipal Manager and any other Managers reporting directly to Municipal Manager. - 2.2 The intention of Executive Committee to advertise the position of the Municipal Manager or any Managers directly reporting to Municipal Manager shall be communicated with the candidate occupying the said positions (if any), one month prior to the placement of such advertisement. - 2.3 Positions for employees who falls under section 55 of the Municipal Systems Act shall be advertise internally or externally depending on the nature of the position. - 2.4 Positions for the Section 57 and 56 shall be advertised externally as regulated - 2.5 It shall be the prerogative of the Strategic Executive Director to determine if the post should be externally of internally advertised. - 2.6 External advertisements shall be placed in one (1) national and any other provincial or district and local newspaper for a period of not less than 14 days. - 2.7 Where the municipality deem that the position is urgently needed and the vacancy will have a negative impact, the municipality will then advertise the positions on the Notice Board and Website for a period not less than seven (7) calendar days. - 2.8 Internally advertisement of positions shall be placed on the Municipal Notice Boards and the Municipal website for the period of seven days. - 2.9 The advertisement of the positions shall clearly reflect, inter alia, the following: - - 2.9.1 The geographic location of the Municipality; - 2.9.2 Specific location of the relevant workplace; - 2.9.3 The employment equity preferred group; - 2.9.4 The department or directorate under which the position in question belongs:

-- 2.9.10 The surname and initials of at least one designated employee to take enquiries as well as telephone numbers and extensions; - 2.9.11 Closing date and time for applications; - 2.10 All applications for the advertised positions shall be submitted in writing to the office of the municipal manager not later than the closing date, without exemption to municipal employees. - 2.11 For the purpose of recruiting general workers, application forms seeking to obtain all the relevant information for selection process shall be designed by the municipal manager or his or her nominee for filling by applicants. - 2.12 Application forms can be filled in IsiZulu, English and Afrikaans and applicants who cannot write shall be assisted by the human resources section. - 2.13 No advertisement shall bear discriminatory requirements which are against labour statutes. - 2.14 No faxed or emailed applications shall be accepted.
+- 2.9.5 The requirements of the post - 2.9.6 The preferred requirements of the post for selection advantages; - 2.9.7 The remuneration and fringe benefits, unless if the reflection thereof will disadvantage the Municipality in any manner; - 2.9.8 A brief description of duties as reflected in the relevant job description; - 2.9.9 The manner of lodging an application and required attachments thereto; - 2.9.10 The surname and initials of at least one designated employee to take enquiries as well as telephone numbers and extensions; - 2.9.11 Closing date and time for applications; - 2.10 All applications for the advertised positions shall be submitted in writing to the office of the Municipal Manager not later than the closing date, without exemption to municipal employees. - 2.11 No advertisement shall bear discriminatory requirements which are against labour statutes. - 2.12 No faxed or emailed applications shall be accepted.

-3. SELECTION
+3. SELECTION PROCESS